-As the restaurant name implies, definitely do seafood here since fresh local seafood is what they do best!
+As Off The Hook at Inlet Harbor’s name implies, definitely do seafood here since fresh local seafood is what they do best!
 You’ll find the list of Fresh Catch of the Day on the chalkboard by the main entrance.

 Make sure to try their Rock Shrimp which were fresh and shrimply delicious with just the simple garlic butter.

 I enjoyed my first poke taco in St. Augustine, and I’m back at it again here!
 I’m still surprised I haven’t seen this much in Toronto.

 The poke taco was very flavourful and I loved the tropical taste with the pineapple mango chutney.

 Grouper is one of the most popular fishes in Florida because it’s available to catch all your round.

 You’ll always find it on seafood restaurants as Fresh Catch.
 Since Off The Hook specializes in Caribbean-infused flavours, I had the Blackened Grouper, which was blackened with Cajun spices.

 Enjoy the food with their selection of beer from Florida breweries like Ormond Brewing Company and New Smyrna Brewing Company.

 Travelling Foodie Tip: They have Live Music on Friday to Sunday.

 Website / Address: 133 Inlet Harbor Rd, Ponce Inlet, Florida 32127